 b.
 Cremation fees

 A cremation without ceremony allows families to simply, and affordably, arrange the cremation of a loved one without the cost or administration of involving a funeral director.
-As a result, direct cremations can be significantly cheaper than traditional funerals.
-The price of a Bare Cremation starts at $1,699 (this is the price for metropolitan Brisbane and the Gold Coast region where there are lower government fees and operating costs).
+As a result, direct cremations can be significantly cheaper than traditional funerals. *The national price of an immediate need cremation with Bare Cremation is $2,100 at the time of writing (however prices vary depending on location).